Pathways & Perspectives

 - Hear firsthand how alumni navigated their own career journeys

-- Get insight into specific fields, roles, and industries
+- Learn about specific fields, roles, and industries

 - Build confidence talking with professionals who get the Middlebury experience